sidpalas/devops-directive-website/content/posts/2022/04/stages-of-internal-development-platforms/index.md

 ### Stage 5 (Optional): Inventing New Platform Building Blocks

-At a certain scale/complexity there might not be an existing tool/project and your custom scripts and glue code are no longer enough.
-At that point you might choose to building a new tool to fill the gap.
+At a certain scale/complexity, there might not be an existing tool/project and your custom scripts and glue code are no longer enough.
+At that point, you might choose to build a new tool to fill the gap.

 ### Stage 6: Full Internal Platform as a Service